salilab/pmi/README.md

 and analyse models.
 It is based on the Integrative Modeling Platform [IMP](http://salilab.org/imp/).

+**News May 14 2014**

+From Ben Webb:

+PMI was added as an IMP submodule.
+But what might not be obvious is that a submodule is tied to a specific revision (or git hash) so doesn't automatically update whenever PMI is updated.
+So far I've been updating PMI in IMP on a rather ad hoc basis (essentially whenever I make changes to PMI itself), but you might want to do this too when you add new features.

+It's pretty easy: if you maintain PMI outside of IMP somewhere, just go into your IMP checkout, cd modules/pmi, then "git checkout <githash>" where <githash> is the version of PMI you want to live in IMP.
+Then you can go back up into IMP proper and git commit/git push that change.
+Or you can do what I do and work on the copy of PMI that's in IMP directly rather than checking it out separately.
+To do that, go into modules/pmi in your IMP checkout and run "git checkout develop" to get on the PMI develop branch.
+Then you can run all the normal git commands (e.g. git pull) in there.
+(Although note that you can't push by default; that's easy to fix though by running "git remote set-url --push origin git@github.com:salilab/pmi.git".)
+When you're done with your git push, you can cd up into IMP proper and commit the change in PMI githash there (without having to remember what it is).

 **News April 24 2014**

 The main branch is now `develop` (not `master`) and the module is included